Mentalhood

 Mentalhood is an Indian Hindi drama web series produced by Rupali Guha under her banner Film Farm India for the online streaming platform ZEE5 and ALTBalaji.
-The series marks the debut of actress Karishma Kapoor and stars Sanjay Suri, Sandhya Mridul, Shilpa Shukla and Shruti Seth.
+The series marks the web debut of actress Karisma Kapoor and stars Sanjay Suri, Sandhya Mridul, Shilpa Shukla, Shruti Seth and Amrita Puri.

 The series revolves around different natures of mothers and showcases how they manoeuvre their way through unreasonable expectations and they try their best to raise their children.
 The series explores the multitasking nature of different types of mothers and their ways in leading the best upbringing of their children.

 Premise

 Meira, a multi-tasking mom, tries to find the right balance in parenting and reaches out to other moms through a blog.
 Get ready to enjoy the topsy-turvy world of mothers and how they manoeuvre their way through unreasonable expectations and eccentricities to raise their children.

 Synopsis

 Being A Parent Is Tough!
 Especially if your child studies at the GI International School where it’s a mom eat mom world to be the best mom!
 Armed with their own unique shade of motherhood, these 6 supermoms will leave no stone unturned as they fight their way through this Mentalhood where they will not only have to deal with the society, their children and their family, but also compete with other moms!
 In this battle of moms, which supermom will win the race of motherhood?.